GalenIvanov/Animation-tests/README.md

 ### Movement

 At each frame the position of each particle is updated using `speed`, `direction`. `speed` and `direction` are influenced by any functions in the `forces` block.
 There are two pre-defined functions: `gravity` and `drag`.
-Each force- function should receive two arguments - `dir` and `speed` (current partilce's direction anfle and speed) and should return a block [dir speed].
+Each force- function should receive two arguments - `dir` and `speed` (current particle's direction angle and speed) and should return a block [dir speed].

 **Example force- function**